MuteJester/Simple_Image_Processing_Library/README.md

 `void Write_Channel(const char color);`

-method takes as argument one of RGB colors as ,'r','g','b'. and saves to project diractory only the selected channel of the picture;
+the method takes as argument one of RGB colors as,'r','g','b'. and saves to project directory only the selected channel of the picture;
 example:

 Image ![Alt text](https://github.com/MuteJester/Cpp-Image-Handle-Class/blob/master/Examples/Image3.jpg)